jmr1/vscode-ncproj/README.md

 #### Further troubleshooting

 Navigate to: "%USERPROFILE%\\.vscode\extensions"
-Then navigate to extension binaries folder: jrupar-mcieslik.ncproj-0.0.1\vscode-client\out
+Then navigate to extension binaries folder: jrupar-mcieslik.ncproj-*\vscode-client\out
 Execute: nclangsrv.exe
 Watch for any errors.